patrickcping/pingone-go-sdk-v2/management/docs/AdministratorSecurity.md

 ### NewAdministratorSecurity

-`func NewAdministratorSecurity(authenticationMethod EnumAdministratorSecurityAuthenticationMethod, recovery bool, ) *AdministratorSecurity`
+`func NewAdministratorSecurity(authenticationMethod EnumAdministratorSecurityAuthenticationMethod, mfaStatus EnumAdministratorSecurityMfaStatus, recovery bool, ) *AdministratorSecurity`

 NewAdministratorSecurity instantiates a new AdministratorSecurity object This constructor will assign default values to properties that have it defined,